AnoukSmet/Dog-Health-Tracker/README.md

 When no logs are found, the correct message is being displayed on the screen.
 The button to take the user back to the dashboard works as planned and the dashboard of the dog for which you were performing the search is being loaded.

+When you click a day, it is clear you still have to click search in order to see the results.
+But when you then select another date it migth be confusing to see if the form was already submitted or not.
+See [Features to be implemented](#features-to-be-implemented) for further explanation.

 * **Result**
 The search logs page works as planned across various browsers and devices.